|Origins||Settled by William B. Archer in 1835 and annexed c. 1915|

 In that same year of 1949 the Chicago Housing Authority began the construction of the Leclaire Courts public housing projects in response to the severe housing crisis African Americans were facing around the city.
 There was immediate massive protest by the Garfield Ridge all-white community that objected to these projects that were planned to run from 43rd Street to 45th Street north to south then Cicero Avenue to Lavergne Avenue going east to west.
 By 1950 the projects were completed and the first African Americans took up residence in this community as they exclusively lived in the housing projects.

-In the late 1970s, black gangs from other Chicago neighborhoods moved into the Leclaire Courts projects.
+In the year 1980, black gangs from other Chicago neighborhoods moved into the Leclaire Courts projects.
 The Four Corner Hustlers, Black P Stones and Vice Lords became major players in the projects alongside the Gangster Disciples.
 In the late 1970s until the mid-1980s the projects were a very tough area with high crime and drug trafficking until the citizens in these projects stood up to it in 1986 just as the Crack Cocaine epidemic was taking flight.

 By the 1970s and especially by the 1980s the Leclaire Courts became neglected by CHA and fell into deterioration.
 Garfield Ridge had a fair level of gang violence; however, the vast majority came from the projects, this was also responsible for the majority of the murders calculated in the neighborhood up until 1986.
 Protests of the projects continued over the years as residents complained those buildings were depreciating the neighborhood and drawing in gang violence.
-There were also gang rivalries between Insane Popes, Satan Disciples, Latin Kings and Two Six among Mexicans and whites.

 The 1990s probably saw the worst of the gang rivalries.
 Some events in later history curbed most of the gang violence; first, there was the shooting death of two 13 year girls in the nearby Clearing neighborhood caused by the “Almighty Popes” street gang; however, Chicago police blamed all gangs with the name of “Pope” and that also led to targeting other gangs in the area which decreased the gang activity permanently of white and Latino gangs.
 Second, in the year 2009 the city evacuated the projects and began demolition which was complete by 2011.
 The residents had finally gotten what they wished and the projects were now gone which eliminated the gang activity in the area.
 Presently Garfield Ridge is not heavy on gang activity or crime and is one of the safer communities in Chicago.